Section 7: Child Protection Conferences

 7.16 Pre-Birth Protection Conference

 A Pre-birth Child Protection Conference is an Initial Child Protection Conference concerning an unborn child.
-It carries the same status and conveys the same purpose as an Initial Child Protection Conference (NYSCB Procedures, Section 9: Unborn child further outlines referral and planning).
+It carries the same status and conveys the same purpose as an Initial Child Protection Conference.

 Those normally invited to an Initial Child Protection Conference must be invited.
 In addition, representatives of the midwifery and relevant neo-natal services should also be invited.